Affiliate links on Android Authority may earn us a commission. Learn more.

-How to install the third Android 13 beta
+How to manually install Android 13 on your Pixel

-Editor’s note: The Android 13 beta 3 steps below are compatible with Google Pixel smartphones from the Pixel 4 and 4a series forward.
+Editor’s note: The Android 13 steps below are compatible with Google Pixel smartphones from the Pixel 4 and 4a series forward.

 1. The OTA route

 - A compatible Pixel 4/4a or later device and a USB cable to connect it to your computer

 - Compatible Pixel phones include the Pixel 4, Pixel 4 XL, Pixel 4a, Pixel 4a 5G, Pixel 5, Pixel 5a, Pixel 6, and Pixel 6 Pro.

 - The Android SDK installed on your machine with ADB and Fastboot command successfully working — check the tutorial here